How to Open a Bank Account

 Types of Accounts

-Most students have two types of bank accounts.
+Most students have two types of bank accounts: checking and savings.
 A checking account is generally used for regular paying of bills and monthly expenses which allows you to write checks.
 You can also open a savings account which earns interest on cash which is not needed immediately.
 Banks offer various free services, such as free checking, automatic teller, online banking and more.
 You may want to check on these before establishing your account.

 Which Bank to Use